fevpallar/job-portal-crud-main/README.md

 `kubectl apply -f jobportal-deployment.yaml`

 *Note that If you (only if you) log the app pods and get exceptions such as "Unknown database host" or any issues related to the database connection then there is an issue with the DNS resolution.
-The app doesn't connect the the db through some exposed services instead through the DNS described in the database-deployment.yaml .
-This kind of problems often occurs when running Docker in Windows OS.
+The app doesn't connect to the DB through some exposed services instead, through the DNS described in the database-deployment.yaml .
+This kind of problems often occurs when running Docker in Windows OS which resides inside the WSL kernel.
 It's known that debugging DNS issue in a local K8S cluster is quite tricky.
 It took me hours to debug.
 But here are some suggestions:*

-- Restart the Kubernate `dnscore` with :
+- Restart the Kubernate `coredns` with :

 `kubectl -n kube-system rollout restart deployment coredns`

 - If you already have configured  some PersistentVolume(provisioned storage in the cluster ) then delete that.
 Or delete the entire Minikube container and start over

 - read *https://stackoverflow.com/questions/65669818/dns-error-with-mysql-integration-with-kubernetes-cluster*